 - To perform all the Environmental and Social Impact Assessments (ESIA) and the mitigation plans which result from said assessment.
 All of this in line with the standards and requirements of the IFC (International Financial Corporation), which are much stricter than local regulations.

 - To provide expert knowledge regarding integral management of this type of project, using proprietary technology and management platforms to maximise the efficiency of each process.

-The transmission line from Lauca to Bita (Luanda) will supply renewable electricity to the capital's inhabitants.
-This is an infrastructure with the most cutting-edge technology in its field, designed to facilitate subsequent maintenance.
+The transmission line from Lauca to Bita (Luanda) will supply renewable electricity to the capital's citizens.
+This is an infrastructure with cutting-edge technology in its field, designed to facilitate subsequent maintenance.